Nikhil012N/markdown-editor/README.md

 * **Real-time Preview**: See live markdown rendering while you type.
 * **Responsive Design**: Works smoothly on both desktop and mobile devices.
 * **Security**: The app is built with secure web development practices, such as Content Security Policy (CSP).
+* **Electron Support**: Build a desktop app for Windows, macOS, and Linux.
+* **Persistent Storage with IndexedDB**: Saves your notes locally for offline use, leveraging IndexedDB for storing data.

 Tech Stack
 ----------